flarumite/simple-discussion-views/README.md

 ### Features
 - Tracks how many times a discussion has been viewed and displays it per discussion on the discussionlist. _Note: does not track unique views, rather every view, both as guest and registered member_
 - Adds 2 sorting options: popular and unpopular
-- Adds 1 event which developers can listen for: `DiscussionWasViewed`
+- Adds 1 event which developers can listen for: `DiscussionWasViewed` - includes accessor IP and UserAgent strings
 - Adds 1 new permission where people can (re)set the viewcount of a discussion (default to admins)
 - Uses `view_count` column created on the `discussions` table, so should not impact load performance